kubernetes/kops/docs/networking.md

 ```
   networking:
     calico:
-      kubernetesDataStore: true
+      datastore: kubernetes
 ```

-This `kubernetesDataStore` field can also be defined within a cluster specification file, and the entire cluster can be created by running:
+This `datastore` field can also be defined within a cluster specification file, and the entire cluster can be created by running:
 `kops create -f k8s-cluster.example.com.yaml`

 ##### Enable Cross-Subnet mode in Calico (AWS only)